The Conduit towers over Khael-Vorath in Signal Decay

 Three hundred meters below the surface, the Leviathan Pulse beat.

 A biological pump the size of a habitat module, circulating fluid through the entire vein network.
-Organism or organ — the distinction had ceased to matter.
+Organism or organ; the distinction had ceased to matter.
 It was the planet’s heart, and it had started beating faster the day the Meridian crashed.
 The fluid it circulated was the delivery system.
 The payload it had been waiting to deliver had just entered the bloodstream.

 She was overruled.
+She was often overruled.

 The Signal Apex